Porsche-ths/Thanach_Silapatcharanun_agnos_backend/README.md

 ## To test a test file

-change diretory to the 'app' folder
+Change diretory to the 'app' folder

 ```shell
 cd app
 ```

-and then run the test file using the command:
+And then run the test file using the command:

 ```shell
 go test